 5. Use the same types of detergents and washing techniques for sleeping bags and other camping gear before you head to the woods.

-6. Never use fabric softener or dryer sheets if using standard laundry appliances.
+6. Never use fabric softener or dryer sheets on hunting gear if using standard laundry appliances.

 7. Wash hunting clothes often to prevent body odor from building up in the fibers.

 8. Keep the hunting clothes in a sealed bag or tub until you arrive at your hunting stand or camp.
 Do not wear while driving, pumping gas, or eating.
 Wear gloves when handling outer garments to prevent transfer of scent.

 An important part of hunting is bringing back the game so that the meat is safe to eat.
 Learn how to clean game bags so that your meat is as bacteria-free as possible and so the bag can be used again.

 Most hunting game bags are made from cotton or a synthetic blend.
 Discussions abound about which is best for protecting meat.

 But whichever you prefer, you must clean them religiously to protect your kill and the safety of those who will be eating the meat.